 Bloggers generally have a specific skill in informal, brief, communication and those skills can translate to a lot of different areas.
 Keep your eyes open for websites in fields that you have education and interest in.

-Primary contact person: Site owners, CEOs, marketing directors and executives, content marketing agencies, general marketing agencies
+Primary contact person: Site owners, CEOs, marketing directors and executives, content marketing agencies, general marketing agencies, anyone with “demand generation” in their title

 Earning potential: Low to high, depending on who you’re writing for.
-Payment can range from $25 to hundreds per post
+Payment can range from $10 to hundreds per post.

 Examples: Pretty much any site that has a link that says “blog”.